Isambard Kingdom Brunel Standing Before the Launching Chains of the Great Eastern: Background

-Isambard Kingdom Brunel was a British engineer who constructed a number of innovative civil and railway engineering projects and, in 1845, the SS Great Britain, at that time the largest ship ever built.
+Isambard Kingdom Brunel was a British engineer who constructed several innovative civil and railway engineering projects and, in 1845, the SS Great Britain, at that time the largest ship ever built.
 In 1853 he began construction of the SS Great Eastern, six times the tonnage of any vessel built before and a statement of Britain's maritime supremacy.
 The project was one of Brunel's last and most challenging.
 With the vessel measuring 692 ft in length and 22500 long ton in weight, it proved difficult to launch.
 Beginning in November 1857, it took three months to launch, sideways down an inclined timber ramp.

-Great Eastern was intended for the Far East passenger trade but traffic on those routes was not sufficient and it was instead put to use in the Atlantic.
+Great Eastern was intended for the Far East passenger trade, but traffic on those routes was not sufficient, and it was instead put to use in the Atlantic.
 It failed to be competitive and was a commercial failure in this role.
 Great Eastern proved ideal as a cable laying vessel and was used in that role until its scrapping in 1890.
 It remained unsurpassed in tonnage until the construction of RMS Celtic in 1901.